Visitor Experience enhancements with Art Museum Books + Digital Museum Strategies

 In this section, I will examine how each museum’s digital museum strategies match the visitor experience and material featured in the Jotbook/guide.

-YouTube resources that enriched my visitor experience in Italy:
+Audio & Video resources that enriched my visitor experience in Italy: